-Alberta Youth Leaders for Environmental and Energy Education (AYLEEE) is a student group from high schools across rural and urban Alberta that demonstrate leadership in environmental and energy education in their schools and communities.
+Alberta Youth Leaders for Environmental and Energy Education (AYLEEE) is a student group from grades 7-12 across rural and urban Alberta that demonstrate leadership in environmental and energy education in their schools and communities.
 ACEE and the Centre for Global Education are supporting the students in their environmental education projects and providing them with opportunities to have their voices heard in Alberta.
 Checkout the AYLEEE 2018/19 year in review!

 In the 2019-2020 school year, participating students will: